-Do you want to make professional connections with local providers and community leaders, and be a voice for the School of Nursing?
+Do you want to make professional connections with local providers and community leaders, and advocate for older adult health and well-being?
 Are you looking for a leadership position to build your resumé?

-The School of Nursing’s Center for Aging Research and Education (CARE) is seeking one first-year undergraduate to join our advisory committee.
-The student chosen will:
+The School of Nursing’s Center for Aging Research and Education (CARE) is seeking two students to join our advisory committee:

-- Attend one advisory committee meeting per semester and take part in related discussions;
+- Attend one CARE advisory committee meeting per semester and take part in related discussions;

 - Serve as a liaison with the student Geriatric Interest Group; and

-- Will be one of three student members (joining a senior-year undergraduate and DNP graduate student).
+- Be one of three student committee members (joining a senior-year Nursing undergraduate).

-This is an excellent opportunity for students to collaborate with leaders in health-related fields and gain insights about how nursing education, research and scholarship benefit practice.
-Interested students should be interested in older adult health and confident in their communication abilities.
+This is an excellent opportunity for students to collaborate with leaders in health-related fields and gain insights about how education, research, and scholarship benefit practice.
+Applicants should be interested in older adult health and confident in their communication abilities.

-This opportunity is open to one first-year (junior standing) undergraduate nursing student.
 To apply, write a short paragraph about why you are interested and send it along with your resumé to Diane at firstname.lastname@example.org.
 References and statements of support are welcome but not necessary.
-The deadline to apply is September 18.
+The deadline to apply is September 22.